San Francisco, California

 The Washington Sustainable Food & Farming Network

 The Network is a nonprofit organization that uses education, organizing and advocacy to advance sustainable food and farming programs and policies in Washington State.
-The Farm to School program is funded by a USDA Farm to School grant along with the Washington Women's Foundation and is a collaboration with Whatcom County Farm to School Program.
+The Farm to School program is funded in part by a USDA Farm to School grant and the Whatcom Community Foundation Sustainable Whatcom Fund.